 Moots are Scarier than Pumpkins

-Hollowing out your Turnip Jack-o-Lantern
+Hollowing out Turnips for Turnip Jack-o-Lanterns

 Now comes the difficult bit.
 The only trouble with turnip jack-o-lanterns is the effort it takes to hollow them out.
+Most people chip away at the centers with spoons and it can take a very long time.
+People often fondly remember back to ruining their hands by whittling the hard flesh of turnips out with blunt spoons.
+I’ve done it before and let me tell you, it’s not the best part of making a turnip jack-o-lantern.

-Most people chip away at the centres with spoons and it can take a very long time.
-This year we decided be a little more clever and got the drill out.
-It made short work of the moots and it only took me six minutes to hollow my first one out.
-The key piece of kit that we used were Spade Bits that attach to an electric drill.
+This year we decided to be a little more clever and got the drill out.
+It made short work of the job and it only took me six minutes to hollow my first one out.
+The key piece of kit that we used was spade bits that attach to an electric drill.
 They come in different sizes and as you can see in the video (further below) I began with a larger size and swapped for a smaller one for around the edges.

 Cleaning & Carving the Turnip Jack-o-lantern